-Many patients worry about root canal treatment pain and may put off getting the treatment they require because they fear it will hurt.
+Many patients worry about root canal treatment pain and may put off getting the treatment they require because of fear it will hurt.
 Fortunately, the anesthetic technology used by dentists these days means the procedure can be performed with minimal discomfort.
-It should feel no different than getting a regular filling, except it will take a while longer and your jaw may feel stiff afterwards because you've held it open for so long.
+It should feel no different to having a regular filling, except it will take a while longer and your jaw may feel stiff afterwards because you've held it open for so long.

 For patients experiencing significant root canal pain prior to treatment, endodontic therapy provides considerable relief.

-If you're feeling particularly nervous about your root canal treatment, you may be able to have an IV sedative while the work is done.
-This doesn't knock you out completely, like a general anaesthetic would, but it deeply relaxes you so you don't feel anxious and barely remember the experience.
+Particularly nervous patients have the option of IV sedative while the work is done.
+This doesn't knock you out completely as a general anesthetic would, but it deeply relaxes you so you don't feel anxious and barely remember the experience.

 Managing pain after root canal surgery

 You may find it more comfortable to only eat soft foods until your mouth feels back to normal, especially if you feel pain when biting on the treated tooth.

-If you experience continuing pain after taking painkillers or develop severe pain a few days after your root canal, you should contact your dentist straight away.
+If you experience continued throbbing pain after taking painkillers or develop severe pain a few days after your root canal, you should contact your dentist straight away.
 This is a sign of a failed root canal procedure and you may need extra dental care.

 Root canal complications and problems